-If set, bash changes its behavior to that of version 3.2 with respect to locale-specific string comparison when using the conditional command's < and > operators.
+If set, bash changes its behavior to that of version 3.2 with respect to locale-specific string comparison when using the [[ conditional command's < and > operators (see previous item) and the effect of interrupting a command list.
+Bash versions 3.2 and earlier continue with the next command in the list after one terminates due to an interrupt.